Inferno (2016 film): Plot

-Langdon's knowledge of Dante's work and history, and of a hidden passage (when Langdon says "We will go through Armenia" - a secret door through one of the halls of Palazzo Vecchio), allows the two to follow clues, such as letters and phrases which lead to various locations in Florence and Venice, while inadvertently killing Vayentha and evading the agents.
+Langdon's knowledge of Dante's work and history, and of hidden passages in Florence, allows the two to follow clues such as letters and phrases which lead to various locations in Florence and Venice.
+They also inadvertently kill Vayentha while evading the agents.
 Along the way, Langdon discovers that he helped a friend of his steal and hide the Dante death mask, a crucial clue, an event that he also does not remember.

 Zobrist had provided Sims with a video message about the attack, to be broadcast after it has been released.
 Shocked by its content, Sims allies with Sinskey to prevent the outbreak.
-However, Langdon and Brooks are contacted by Christoph Bouchard, a man purporting to be working for the government, warning them that Sinskey is a double agent and is after the Inferno for her own profit.
+However, Langdon and Brooks are contacted by Christoph Bouchard, a man working with Sinskey, warning them that Sinskey is a double agent and is after the Inferno for her own profit.
 The three cooperate for a while, until Langdon realizes that Bouchard is lying and seeking to profit from Inferno himself, forcing the duo to flee on their own again.

 Langdon figures out that the attack is in the Hagia Sophia in Istanbul.
 With that knowledge, Brooks abandons Langdon, revealing that she was Zobrist's lover and that she will ensure the release of the weapon.
 Zobrist and Brooks used to play treasure hunt games; this trail was the backup plan in case something happened to Zobrist.

-Langdon is recaptured by Bouchard, but Sims kills Bouchard and rescues Langdon, who then re-teams with Sinskey, who asked him for help in interpreting the imagery from the Faraday pointer.
-Sims reveals he was hired by Brooks to kidnap Langdon when Zobrist had been killed, and drugged with benzodiazepine to induce a memory loss; the events in the hospital were all staged.
+Langdon is recaptured by Bouchard but Sims kills Bouchard and rescues Langdon, who then re-teams with Sinskey, who asked him for help in interpreting the imagery from the Faraday pointer.
+Sims reveals he was hired by Brooks to kidnap Langdon when Zobrist had been killed.
+He drugged him with benzodiazepine to induce memory loss, so the events in the hospital were all staged.

 They deduce the weapon is in a plastic bag hidden underwater in the Basilica Cistern in Istanbul.
 The agents team – joined by Langdon, Sims, and Sinskey – race to locate and secure the bag, while Brooks and fellow Zobrist disciples attempt to detonate an explosive to rupture the bag and aerosolize the weapon.
-Sims incapacitates a disciple and kills another, but is fatally stabbed by Brooks who, refusing Langdon's pleas, releases the weapon by manually triggering an underwater blast.
-The detonation ruptures the bag, which however is trapped by Sinskey in a special containment unit.
+Sims incapacitates a disciple and kills another but is fatally stabbed by Brooks who, refusing Langdon's pleas, releases the weapon by manually triggering an underwater blast.
+The detonation ruptures the bag, which however has been trapped by Sinskey in a special containment unit.

 After struggling against Sinskey and Langdon to open the container, Brooks' last ally is killed by special units.
 The weapon is secured for analysis, while Langdon and Sinskey ruminate on the idealism of youth and the future of humanity.
-Langdon returns to Florence and covertly returns the Dante Death Mask.
+Langdon returns to Florence and covertly returns the Dante death mask.